MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 Sales Chat is available as an agent in Microsoft 365 Copilot Chat.
 To access Sales Chat:

 1. Open [Microsoft 365 Copilot Chat](https://m365.cloud.microsoft/chat).
+    Alternatively, in Microsoft Teams, select the Copilot icon on the left sidebar to open Microsoft 365 Copilot Chat.
 1. Under **Agents**, select **Sales**.
 1. Enter your question in the chat box and select the send icon or press Enter.